waleedyousaf07/basic-programming/README.md

 ### Class & Prototypal Inheritance

+Every object by default has a property `prototype`.
+By default, its empty.
+We can add properties and methods to it.
+When we create objects from this function like instance of a class, that object will inherit these preoperties and methods from the parent.

+JS has no literal `class` implementation.
+ES6 has class keyword but it prototype and gives constructor.

+Every function is a constructor in JS.

+We create an object from the func/class, then is created from a master object and all have the properties and they look up the prototype chain.

 ### Threads

 A thread is basically a `single process` that a program can use to complete tasks.
 Each thread can only do a `single task at once`.
 Each task `will run sequentially`; a task has to complete before the next one can be started.